Configuring an outbound gateway for email scanning

 Google Domains Service

-To configure MX records in Google Domains Service (for organizations that registered their domains using Google DNS):
+To configure SPF records in Google Domains Service (for organizations that registered their domains using Google DNS):

 1. Sign in to Google Domains Service ( https://domains.google.com/ ) with your administrator credentials.